 Basic Cardiac Life Support: BCLS

 American Physiological Society

 American College of Sports Medicine (Fellow)

 International Society of Sports Nutrition

 2. Co-Investigator.
 2010 - 2015.
 NIH (NHLBI), RO1 HL102166.
 Examination of mechanisms (E-MECHANIC) of exercise-induced weight compensation.$3.5 million.
 The purpose of the E-MECHANIC trial is to compare the effect of two doses of exercise on energy intake and body weight.
-Current.
+Completed.

 3. Co-Investigator.
 2010 - 2015.
 NIH (NIDDK); P30 DK072476.
 Nutritional Programming: Environmental and Molecular Interactions.$1,038,412.
 The Clinical Nutrition Research Unit will facilitate and promote collaborative and multi-disciplinary interactions that will foster new research ideas and enhance the translation of basic nutritional research findings into the clinical arena and ultimately into practical application.
 Complete.

 4. Principal Investigator.
 2009 - 2011.
 NIH (NIDDK); R56 DK081807.
 Insulin Sensitivity using Aerobic Interval Conditioning (ISAIC) Trail. $150,000.
 Insulin Sensitivity using Aerobic Interval Conditioning (ISAIC) trail will compare traditional AER to INT in sedentary, overweight/obese men and women with pre-diabetes.
 This study will provide information that may enhance current physical activity recommendations for individuals who are overweight/obese and have prediabetes.
 Complete.